hanh-analytics/Medicare-Inpatient-Hospital/README.md

 In this analysis, a **two-sample t-test** was conducted to compare the mean total discharges before (2015–2018) and after (2019–2021) a policy change.
 The test aimed to assess whether the policy change had a statistically significant impact on hospital discharges.
 The result indicated **no significant difference** between the two periods, suggesting that the policy change did not meaningfully affect discharge rates.
 However, factors like the COVID-19 pandemic in 2020 may have influenced the data, warranting further investigation.

-3. Predictive Modeling: Development of models to predict hospital efficiency by identifying high-efficiency hospitals based on program payments relative to utilization (i.e., cost per discharge or per day of care).
-Variables considered include program payments, hospital type, discharges, days of care, hospital size, and region.

-The project provides insights into how healthcare policies and interventions affect Medicare utilization and payments, with an emphasis on visual representation for better decision-making.
+## 3. Predicting Cost Efficiency Based on Hospital Characteristics:

+- Goal: Identify which hospital characteristics (location, bed size, medical school affiliation, control type) contribute to lower program payments per discharge or per day of care.
+- Why it’s useful: Helps policymakers and hospitals improve efficiency by analyzing what makes a hospital cost-effective.
+- Features:

+  - Hospital-Level Factors: Location, bed size, teaching status, type of control (public/private).

+  - Utilization Factors: Total discharges, total days of care.

+  - Entitlement Type: Age-based vs. disability-based Medicare eligibility.

+  - Target Variable: Cost per Discharge = (Total Payments / Total Discharges).

+- Model Type: Regression (Linear Regression, XGBoost, Random Forest)